SaraKhild/redisson-features/README.md

 <br>

-##### :pencil2: `Initializes RDequeReactive named "number" is created with a LongCodec for serialization of long values.The method performs a pollLast() operation to remove  items from the end of the stack, repeating this operation 3 times.Step verifier ensures that the polling operation completes successfully.
+##### :pencil2: `Initializes RDequeReactive named "number" is created with a LongCodec for serialization of long values.
+The method performs a pollLast() operation to remove  items from the end of the stack, repeating this operation 3 times.
+Step verifier ensures that the polling operation completes successfully.
 It also verifies that the size of the stack is 2 after the polling operations, confirming the remaining number of elements in the stack.`

 ###### Code :computer: